-> Their fans were no better, openly encouraging such behavior.
-All the time that the Flyers played at the Spectrum, from 1967 to 1996, they were among the nastiest creatures in the game.
-While things have been toned down a bit at the Wachovia Center, any visiting fan -- especially a Devils, Rangers, Islanders, Capitals, Bruins and above all a cross-Pennsylvania Penguins fan -- should be on his guard.
+Their fans were no better, openly encouraging such behavior.
+All the time that the Flyers played at The Spectrum, from 1967 to 1996, they were among the nastiest creatures in the game.
+While things have been toned down a bit at the Wells Fargo Center, any visiting fan -- especially a Devils, Rangers, Islanders, Capitals, Bruins and above all a cross-Pennsylvania Penguins fan -- should be on his guard.

 But that doesn't mean you can't go down and enjoy the experience.
 I have, a couple of times, and even came away with a win (once).

 Tickets.
-The Flyers averaged 19,839 fans per home game last season -- that's over official capacity.
-So, yes, order your tickets ahead of time -- especially since this 1st meeting of the season is the season opener for both teams.
+The Flyers averaged 19,578 fans per home game last season -- a sellout.
+So, yes, order your tickets ahead of time.

 Getting There.
 It's 99 miles from Times Square in Manhattan to City Hall in Center City Philadelphia, and 90 miles from the Prudential Center in downtown Newark to the Wells Fargo Center in South Philadelphia.